Mosamorphing/WTF-React/09_Hooks/readme.md

 export default Index;
 ```

-What we did here;
+Here’s what we did:

-1. we created a context by calling createContext outside the components to create a context.
-It returns a context object that represents the kind of information you can provide or read from components.
+1. We created a context by calling `createContext` outside of the components.
+This function returns a context object that represents the kind of information you can provide or read from components.

-2. To use the values in the context, you must wrap your app in the Context Provider which is a property that you can use to wrap components that need to access the context.
-In this case, we use AuthContext.Provider which is gotten from the the createContext API such that we then have something like;
+2. To use the values from the context, you need to wrap your app with the Context Provider.
+This is done by using the `Context.Provider` component, which allows components within its subtree to access the context.
+In this case, we used `AuthContext.Provider`, which is obtained from the `createContext` API.
+This results in something like:

 ```javascript
 function Index() {
   const value = { isLoggedIn, setIsLoggedIn };